Allsportsbetting/sports-intelligence/README.md

 # 🌍 ALl Sports Intelligence

 A full stack web application featuring an interactive world map that displays global progress toward an unlock goal.
-The experience centers around a luminous visual element that responds to real-time admin-controlled data.
+The experience centers around a luminous visual element that responds to real-time admin controlled data.

 ## App UI